-HPD Firearms Registration: 801 South Beretania in downtown Honolulu (529-3371).
-Firearms Unit is open
+HPD Firearms Registration: 801 South Beretania in downtown Honolulu.

-There is an underground garage with limited stalls, entry to garage is behind HPD building.
-Bring quarters.
+Metered underground garage parking limited stalls, enter behind HPD building.

 What prevents one from owning and registering firearms?